 How to Make a Pinecone Flower Wreath

-Start by removing some of the scales from the middle of the pine cone.
+Start by removing some of the scales from the center stem of the pine cone.
 I used wire cutters for this but you could try strong scissors or pliers.

 Next, you need to cut the pinecone in half.
 I tried to do this with the wire cutters but it was too hard.
 Then I tried a hand saw but it took too long.

 Finally, I used a pair of tree loppers and it was juuuuusstt right.
 Fast and efficient.